Albania–Netherlands relations: History

-Albania's bid for EU
+Accession of Albania to the EU

 Generally being pro the accession of Albania to the European Union, the Netherlands has vetoed many times Albania's advancement, claiming lack of credible reforms, corruption situation and organized crime.
 In 2018 the European Commission released a progress report where it recommended the open of negotiations with Albania.

 In May 2018, eight Dutch MPs from the main six political parties visited Tirana.
 At the end of their visit, they stated that fulfilling the five official conditions set by the European institutions is not enough to warrant opening EU accession negotiations.
 They declared that Albania needs to demonstrate the will to indict and prosecute crime and the corruption of high officials.

 They also claimed an increase of Albanian criminality in the Netherlands, which doesn't help the country's process of integration into the EU.

-On 21 June, The Dutch parliament blocked the opening of EU accession negotiations with Albania.
+On 21 June, the Dutch parliament blocked the opening of EU accession negotiations with Albania.
 A large majority in the Dutch parliament prohibited the government from allowing Albania to start negotiations, over ‘serious concerns about combating corruption’.
 The motion was supported by 124 votes, with 26 against.

 On 28–29 June 2018, the EU summit decided to postpone for the next year the decision on whether to open negotiations with Macedonia and Albania or not.